 Can You Receive Other Damages, Like Pain and Suffering?

 You cannot recover compensation for pain and suffering from workers’ compensation insurance.
-However, you may be able to collect compensation for more damages through a liability claim.
+However, you may be able to collect compensation for these damages through a liability claim.

 This may be possible if your injuries were caused by a defective product or another party’s negligence.
-This would allow you to collect money for the totality of your lost wages, property damage, pain and suffering, and other losses.
+This would allow you to collect money for the totality of your lost wages, property damage costs, pain and suffering, and other losses.

 How Can a Workers’ Compensation Lawyer in Naples Help You?